 Our dissenting colleague advocates a different reading of predominance.
-The dissent views the 55% BVAP floor as a "filter through which all line-drawing decisions had to pass" and argues that this "racial filter necessarily . . . rendered all traditional criteria that otherwise would have been 'race- neutral,' tainted by and subordinated to race."
+The dissent views the 55% BVAP floor as a "filter through which all line-drawing decisions had to pass" and argues that this "racial filter necessarily . . . rendered all traditional criteria that otherwise would have been 'raceneutral,' tainted by and subordinated to race."
 Post at 164.
-According to the dissent, "a legislative district necessarily is crafted 'because of race'' when such a filter is employed.
+According to the dissent, "a legislative district necessarily is crafted 'because of race'" when such a filter is employed.
 Post at 167-68 (emphasis added).
 The dissent takes the view that the "application of strict scrutiny in this suit was never a close question" because when the legislators "intentionally created [55% BVAP] districts," this "was sufficient to show that race was a predominant factor in its redistricting."
-Bush, 517 U.S. at 999-1000 (Thomas, J., concurring in the judgment).
-We respectfully decline to adopt this reading of predominance.
+Bush, 517 U.S. 999-1000 (Thomas, J., concurring in the judgment). at We respectfully decline to adopt this reading of predominance.

 First, the dissent's interpretation echoes the view that was rejected by the principal opinion in Bush v.
 Vera.
+See id.

-See id. at 962 (principal opinion).
+at 962 (principal opinion).
 In his separate Bush concurrence, Justice Thomas wrote:

-In my view, [the intentional creation of a 50% BVAP district] means that the legislature affirmatively undertakes to create a majority-minority district that would not have existed but for the express use of racial classify cations - in other words, that a majority-minority district is created "because of," and not merely "in spite of," racial demographics.
-When that occurs, traditional race-neutral districting principles are necessarily subordinated (and race necessarily predominates), and the legislature has classified persons on the basis of race.
-The resulting redistricting must be viewed as a racial gerrymander.
+In my view, [the intentional creation of a districtl means that the 50% BVAP undertakes to affirmatively legislature create a majority-minority district that would not have existed but for the express use of racial classifications - in other words, that a majority-minority district is created "because of," and not merely "in spite of," racial demographics.
+When that occurs, traditional race-neutral districting principles are necessarily subordinated (and race necessarily predominates), and the legislature has classified persons on the The resulting redistricting basis of race. must be viewed as a racial gerrymander.